What Is Direct Cremation?

 How to Arrange a Direct Cremation

-1. Research providers in your area.
-Use CremationCheck to compare prices and read reviews.
-Request a General Price List (GPL) from each provider — this is your legal right under the FTC Funeral Rule.
+- Research providers in your area.
+Use CremationCheck to identify possible establishments, verify their licenses and request a General Price List (GPL) from each one.

 Do I need a casket for direct cremation?